-In the perioperative period, anaesthesiologists should be aware of all medications the patient are currently taking.
-The acute effects of cannabinoids, in particular THC, can affect the pulmonary, cardiovascular, and central nervous systems.

-[8, 116] There are currently no clear cut recommendations of when to stop cannabis-based medicines before surgery published recommendations range between 6-8 hours up to ten days before surgery.
+In the perioperative period, anaesthesiologists should be aware of all medications the patient is currently taking.
+The acute effects of cannabinoids, in particular THC, can affect the pulmonary, cardiovascular, and central nervous systems. ^[8, 122] There are currently no clear-cut recommendations of when to stop cannabis-based medicines before surgery published recommendations range between 6-8 hours up to ten days before surgery.

-The question of cannabis-based medicine use (including recreational use) should be discussed by the anaesthesiologist during the pre-anaesthesia visit.
+The question of cannabis-based medicine use (including recreational use) should be discussed by the anaesthesiologist during the pre-anaesthesia encounter.
 Information should be gathered about the duration of use, frequency, route of administration and medicine type (THC, THC:CBD, CBD), and total daily dose.

-For the intra-operative phase, some studies have suggested that there were antagonistic effects between propofol and cannabinoids, requiring increased propofol dosages for the induction of anaesthesia.
-[117] Chronic cannabinoid administration may increase the patient's risk of bradycardia, sinus arrest and coronary vasospasm.
-Cannabinoids administered pre-operatively via the pulmonary route may increase airway reactivity due to bronchodilator effects of THC.
+For the intra-operative phase, some studies have suggested that there were antagonistic effects between propofol and cannabinoids, requiring increased propofol dosages for the induction of anaesthesia.^[123] Chronic cannabinoid administration may increase the patient's risk of bradycardia, sinus arrest and coronary vasospasm.
+Inhaled cannabinoids administered pre-operatively may increase airway reactivity and can cause increased cough, sputum and wheezing.

-During the post-operative period, there should be awareness of a potential cannabis-withdrawal syndrome.
-[118] Within 1 week of abruptly discontinuing cannabinoids, such as THC, patients manifesting any three or more of the following symptoms are regarded as being in withdrawal: irritability, nervousness or anxiety, sleep difficulty, decreased appetite or weight loss, depressed mood, and any physical symptom, namely abdominal pain, shakes/tremors, sweating, fever, chills, or headache.
+During the post-operative period, there should be awareness of a potential cannabiswithdrawal syndrome.^[124] Within 1 week of abruptly discontinuing cannabinoids, such as THC, patients manifesting any three or more of the following symptoms are regarded as being in withdrawal: irritability, nervousness or anxiety, sleep difficulty, decreased appetite or weight loss, depressed mood, and any physical symptom, namely abdominal pain, shakes/tremors, sweating, fever, chills, or headache.

 Post-operatively, patients administered cannabinoids, such as THC, appear to have higher pain scores and experience poor sleep, although this could also represent a manifestation of THC withdrawal syndrome.
 Some patients may bring their cannabis-based medicine for post-operative usage.
-However, cannabis-based medicines do not appear to be effective for the prevention or treatment of post-operative nausea and vomiting, nor for the management of acute post-operative pain.
+However, cannabis-based medicines do not appear to be effective for the prevention or treatment of postoperative nausea and vomiting, nor for the management of acute post-operative pain.